mamuth508/assignment1/mahmutquestion1.md

+# CMB1 Group Project
-#Mahmut's Answer to Question 1
+## Mahmut's Answer to Question 1

 **Q1.** Please assign values to 5 different variables each corresponding to a different basic data type that exist in the python language.
 Please pay attention